Richard Sims: International career

-Sims made his international debut in 2002 in an ODI against Pakistan.
+Sims made his international debut in 2002 in a One-Day International (ODI) against Pakistan.
 Having gone into bat first, Pakistan reached 305–2 in 50 overs with Sims bowling 9 wicketless overs for 49.
 Sims then batted at ten and scored 7 not out as Zimbabwe notched up 295–9 in their 50 overs.

 In 2004 he became involved in disputes with the ZCU board and Sims opted out of playing from Zimbabwe instead keeping his contract with his English club.
 He now plays for a Norfolk club, Swardeston.
 He also coaches cricket, hockey and rugby at Norwich School, working as a batting and bowling coach.

 Post Zimbabwean cricket

 In 2000 he played for Helensburgh, west of Glasgow in Scotland.
 He was good with the ball and scored two hundreds and three nineties, averaging 51 with the bat for the season.
 He returned again in 2001, and despite having a great many matches rained off he managed three centuries.

-He has become a successful rugby coach, coaching Norwich School 1st XV to the daily mail vase 2010 final at twickenham in and leading the U14's to Norfolk Cup victory in 2007.
+He has become a successful rugby coach, coaching Norwich School 1st XV to the Daily Mail vase 2010 final at Twickenham in and leading the U14's to Norfolk Cup victory in 2007.